Can Occupational Therapists Help Golfers Elbow?

 In this article, we examine the symptoms and common causes of golfer’s elbow.
-We also provide recommendations on how manual therapy may help treat this condition.
-If you’re looking for a chiropractor in Dulwich Hill who may help with golfer’s elbow, why not contact My Back Relief Clinic today and schedule your consultation.
+We also provide recommendations on how manual therapy, such as occupational therapists, may help treat this condition.
+If you’re looking soft tissue therapy to help with golfer’s elbow pain, why not contact My Back Relief Clinic today and schedule your consultation.

 Phone 02 9560 0184